 AFTER BEING ACCEPTED TO UCONN

-Within 2 weeks of Receiving Your Acceptance Packet – Pay your $300 enrollment deposit.
-In order to confirm your enrollment, you must pay a $300 enrollment deposit.
+Within 2 weeks of Receiving Your Acceptance – Pay your $400 enrollment deposit.
+In order to reserve a spot in the incoming class, you must pay a $400 enrollment deposit.

 - Complete the Free Application for Federal Student Aid (FAFSA) by February 15, if you wish to apply for Financial Aid.